by Karen Jones

 Card paper is thicker and heavier than copy paper and can be used for business cards, report covers, and more heavy-duty applications than document text pages.

 Generally, home printers can handle 80-pound or 10-dot thick card stock (a little thicker), and the paper may jam.
 Coatings are added to a variety of card paper to give the paper a smooth, polished appearance.
 (Think about business cards.
 These business cards are usually printed on slightly glossy cardstock.)

-This is especially meaningful when you want to print many images, because lower GSM usually means cheaper paper.
-200gsm to 300gsm-this weight is very suitable for printing images when the souvenir elements are very strong.
+This is especially meaningful when you want to print many images because lower GSM usually means cheaper paper.
+200gsm to 300gsm-this weight is very suitable for printing images when the souvenir elements are extreme.
 The most common examples are greeting cards, invitation cards, gallery images, etc.

-Although the semi-gloss photo is not as strong as the full gloss effect, it does make the color of the photo popular, but it has the advantage of less light reflection.
+Although the semi-gloss photo is not as strong as the full gloss effect, it makes the photo popular, but it has less light reflection.
 Since glossy paper makes images more vivid, this coating option is most suitable for color photo printing.

 The key here is to ensure that the paper type selected in the print driver matches the paper type with the bypass tray set.
 The order in which this process is performed does not matter.
 You can set the correct paper type for the bypass tray before sending the paper to the paper, but this only requires an extra stroke.
 We hope you find these instructions helpful when printing to a Sharp printer on heavy paper.

 Thank you for coming!
 If you need a quotation for a beautiful and easy-to-use Sharp copier, fill in our quotation request form.
-If you need a color copier rental in Houston, Skelton can help you repair it quickly and professionally.
+Skelton can help you repair it quickly and professionally if you need a color copier rental in Houston.
 Print, scan without delivery, installation, and networking!